 The "biometrics revolution", as enthusiasts call it, promises developmental transformation.21 The websites of companies that market these technologies foreground this fetishization, imputing to their devices an innate power that transcends politics and human agency.
-Their self-presentation emphasizes modernity, offering "clear processes, supported by state-of-the-art technology".
-22 They rhetorically lament the backwards state of many electoral processes and worry that "[t]echnology has revolutionized so many aspects of our lives - services, lifestyles and living standards but elections have been left behind".
-23 These narratives cast digital technologies as "anti-politics" machines, providing simple technical solutions to complex social and political problems.24 For the public and civil society, the technology companies promise to enable "citizens to access services and exercise their rights securely and easily", and for governments and electoral management bodies they offer a vision of panoptical modern stateness: "helping governments manage the civil identity cycle in the increasingly mobile and globalized world of the 21st century".
-25 For international or bilateral agencies, meanwhile, technologies provide a way to channel electoral support towards procedural issues that may allow them to avoid accusation of partisanship and neocolonialism.26
+Their self-presentation emphasizes modernity, offering "clear processes, supported by state-of-the-art technology".22 They rhetorically lament the backwards state of many electoral processes and worry that "[t]echnology has revolutionized so many aspects of our lives - services, lifestyles and living standards but elections have been left behind".23 These narratives cast digital technologies as "anti-politics" machines, providing simple technical solutions to complex social and political problems.24 For the public and civil society, the technology companies promise to enable "citizens to access services and exercise their rights securely and easily", and for governments and electoral management bodies they offer a vision of panoptical modern stateness: "helping governments manage the civil identity cycle in the increasingly mobile and globalized world of the twenty-first century".25 For international or bilateral agencies, meanwhile, technologies provide a way to channel electoral support towards procedural issues that may allow them to avoid accusation of partisanship and neo-colonialism.26

 Some visions of the modern are, straightforwardly, marketing strategies by technology companies.
 For example, one major player in the field has sponsored an "International Elections Advisory Council", composed of retired national election officials, to promote the idea that digital technology offers a ready solution to electoral challenges.
-In one of the Council's publications, a former South African electoral commissioner describes how digital technologies "leapfrogged [voting] to the brink of the twenty-first century".27 technologies of identification for the citizen, for whom biometric voters' cards and the like offer a way to make claims on the state or to renegotiate social status.28 Mobile phones have created new economic and social opportunities in countries around the world - it is not surprising that many voters believe that similar technology can have a transformative impact on elections.
-As one elections expert who has worked for international observation missions in over fifteen countries put it:
+In one of the Council's publications a former South African electoral commissioner describes how digital technologies "leapfrogged [voting] to the brink of the twenty-first century".27

+As self-serving as such strategies may be, these companies are exploiting wider attitudes, not creating them.
+Indeed, it is important not to understate the allure of new technologies of identification for the citizen, for whom biometric voters' cards and the like offer a way to make claims on the state or to renegotiate social status.28 Mobile phones have created new economic and social opportunities in countries around the world - it is not surprising that many voters believe that similar technology can have a transformative impact on elections.
+As one elections expert who has worked for international observation missions in over 15 countries put it: